frankieroberto/nhsnotes/app/posts/week-74-satisfaction.md

 ---

-Weekend plans include seeing Zootropolis 2 and going to a Christmas market.
+Weekend plans include seeing Zootopia 2 and going to a Christmas market.
 The season has begun.